panagiotisrep/panagiotisrep.github.io/README.md

     const NT err_opt = 0.0000001;

-    // If no file specified construct a default polytope if (!file) {
+    // If no file specified
+    if (!file) {
         std::cout << "You must specify a file - type -h for help" << std::endl;
         exit(-2);